If you’re not already teaching lessons online, many of us will be this week following Spring Break.

 #1-4 Hydrate and Moisturize

 Staying well-hydrated is always important for good health, but we may need to be even more conscious of it now.
-If we’re not intentionally conscious of it, we may tend to find ourselves talking a little louder than normal which leads to dry mouth and dehydration.
+If we’re not intentionally conscious of it, we may tend to find ourselves talking a little louder than normal, which leads to dry mouth and dehydration.

 Consider keeping an electric kettle next to you for cups of tea or even warm lemon water.
 Chef’s Choice Electric Glass Kettle is good quality and well-priced.

 One of my favorite teas is The Republic of Tea’s Spring Cherry Green Tea.
+The individual bags are convenient for on-the-go teaching.

-With everyone being more conscious of handwashing perhaps longer and more frequently than before, the skin on your hands may be suffering.
+With everyone being more conscious of handwashing, perhaps longer and more frequently than before, the skin on your hands may be suffering.

-Keep this lovely-smelling EO Body Lotion, Coconut and Vanilla on your desk to enjoy after each hand-washing.
+Keep this lovely-smelling EO Body Lotion, Coconut, and Vanilla on your desk to enjoy after each hand-washing.

 #5-6 Posture